-- (b) The date, time, and place of the hearing; - (c) A statement that documents pertaining to the amendment, including a staff report and SEPA determination if applicable, are available for public review, including where the public may access them; and - (d) An general explanation of the process for submitting comments. - (2) The department shall post the amendment, staff report and SEPA determination, if applicable, to the county's webpage at a minimum 15 calendar days before the scheduled hearing.
-The posting shall include the name and contact information of the department representative to contact to provide receive a physical copiesy of the amendment and related materials. to: - (a) Timberland Regional Libraries located at: Chehalis, Centralia, Salkum, Randle, and Winlock; and - (b) Lewis County senior centers located at: Morton, Toledo, Twin Cities (Chehalis), Packwood, and Winlock - (3) The county department shall send notice to the applicant and the applicant's representative, the appropriate city, when the proposed amendment is within or would expand the urban growth area, and to agencies with jurisdiction, school districts, and fire districts that will potentially be affected by the proposed amendment at least 15 calendar days prior to the hearing. - (4) For public hearings involving a quasi-judicial amendment application, the county department shall provide the following notice in addition to the requirements of subsection (1) through (3) of this section: - (a) At least 15 calendar days prior to the schedule hearing, ‡the county-department shall mail notice to the applicant and the applicant's representative, agencies with jurisdiction, and to-property owners as follows: - (i) For quasi-judicial amendments located outside a LAMIRD, to the comprehensive plan and development regulations: At least 15 calendar days prior to the scheduled hearing date, hearing notice shall be mailed to all property owners within one-quarter mile of the external boundaries of the subject property as shown by the records of the county assessor; or - (ii) For quasi-judicial amendments located within a LAMIRD, Except, if the subject property is located within a LAMIRD, the hearing notice shall be mailed to all property owners within 500 feet of the external boundaries of the subject property as shown by the records of the county assessor.
+- (1) The department shall publish notice of the public hearing at least once in the official county newspaper and on the Lewis County website at minimum 15 calendar days before the planning commission public scheduled hearing.
+The notice shall include: - (a) A summary of the amendment; - (b) The date, time, and place of the hearing; - (c) A statement that documents pertaining to the amendment, including a staff report and SEPA determination if applicable, are available for public review, including where the public may access them; and - (d) An general explanation of the process for submitting comments. - (2) The department shall post the amendment, staff report(s) and SEPA determination, if applicable, to the county's webpage at a minimum 15 calendar days before the scheduled hearing.
+The posting shall include the name and contact information of the department representative to contact to provide receive a physical copiesy of the amendment and related materials. to: - (a) Timberland Regional Libraries located at: Chehalis, Centralia, Salkum, Randle, and Winlock; and - (b) Lewis County senior centers located at: Morton, Toledo, Twin Cities (Chehalis), Packwood, and Winlock. - (3) The county department shall send notice to the applicant and the applicant's representative, the appropriate city, when the proposed amendment is within or would expand the urban growth area, parties of the record and to agencies with jurisdiction, school districts, and fire districts that will potentially be affected by the proposed amendment at least 15 calendar days prior to the hearing.

-Amendments to comprehensive plan maps must be considered concurrently and may only be submitted to the Washington State Department of Commerce (Commerce) once per year.
+Section (4) - Amendments to comprehensive plan maps must be considered concurrently and may only be submitted to the Washington State Department of Commerce (Commerce) once per year.